junething/translatio/themes.md

-# Translatio plugin for WordPress Getting Started & FAQ
+# Translatio plugin for WordPress Themes Started & FAQ

 ----

 Translatio is an open source tool for internationalization and localization of WordPress based websites.
-Translatio provides two translation workflows:

-* Live translation workflow
-* Full professional translation workflow

-Live translation workflow provides instant translation based on the Google Translate engine.
-Simply configure the extra languages you want to support through the intuitive setup interface, save, and then you are done.

-Full professional workflow provides more control and higher translation quality, which involves extracting the text, undertaking translation and integrating this back into WordPress.
-Translatio ensures you are always in control by hosting your translations locally for proof reading, editing and final publication.
-You can integrate machine translation of your choice to provide a foundation translation, then leverage the fully featured translation editor with any 3rd party translation agencies.

-Translatio provides multiple ways to handle different development phases of your WordPress website, with intuitive and easy to use interfaces.
-Some features include:

-* Live translation powered by Google Translate
-* Full cycle to keep translation locally for proof read, edit and publish
-* Support for the new block Gutenberg editor and classic editor
-* Support for Google Translate integration with editing capability
-* Language switcher options include:
-  * Draggable floating menu
-  * Sidebar widget
-  * Along with title or description
-  * With any page or post
-* Display the language switcher in using the language name or country flag
-* Auto-detect a visitors browser language setting and display your site in their language (if it is available, otherwise will display the site in the default language)
-* Support for browser cookie settings
-* Premium service available that provides you a professional translation editor and workflow, that syncs all translations back to your WordPress instance
-* Live support community
+Here are guide to use it with different wordpress themes

 ----

-## Install and activate Translatio
+## Avada

 <kbd><img src="doc/translatio-addplugin.png" width="450"/></kbd>